IngoScholtes/csh2018-tutorial/docs/pathpy.md

 # pathpy tutorial

+This tutorial gives an in-depth introduction to the Open Source python data analytics package `pathpy`. `pathpy` provides a new approach to model, analyse, and visualise data that capture paths of indirected influence in complex networked systems.
+Examples for data that can be studied with `pathpy` include time-stamped social networks, traces of information propagation, passenger pathways in transportation networks, clickstream data, citation networks, or biological pathway data.

-This tutorial gives an in-depth introduction to the Open Source python data analytics package `pathpy`.
-We illustrate the theoretical foundations of higher- and multi-order network models in toy examples, and we will demonstrate their advantages in the analysis of time series data on complex networks.
+This hands-on tutorial introduces and illustrates the theoretical foundations of higher- and multi-order network models in toy examples.
+We further demonstrate their advantages in the analysis of time series data on complex networks.
 The latest version of `pathpy` is available at the [python package index](https://pypi.org/project/pathpy2/).
 In python 3.x, you can install it by typing:

 ```
 pip install pathpy2